-Consider the following two customer experience examples:
+Consider the following customer experience examples:

 Example 1: A popular meal-kit company continues to send you promotional offers for first-time customers when you’ve been an active subscriber for years.